laravel/docs/collections.md

 <a name="method-sortkeysusing"></a>
 #### `sortKeysUsing()` {.collection-method}

-The `sortKeysUsing` method sorts the collection by the keys of the underlying associative array using a callback:
+The `sortKeysUsing` method sorts the collection by the keys of the associative array source using a callback:

     $collection = collect([
         'ID' => 22345,